Mark turned five months on March 12 and I got a few more white hair to match the snowy landscape outside—we got a lot of

 Like every month around the twelfth, I realize with amazement that Mark is four weeks older.
 Time does fly even though it feels like winter will never end.

 We noticed a lot of changes since last month.
 His hand-eye coordination is much better and he can grab any object (including my hair, a favourite of his) with both hands.
-He loves playing with colourful toys and pulls them hard, so hard they sometime fall on him.
+He loves playing with colourful toys and pulls them hard, so hard they sometimes fall on him.
 The strength of babies is amazing!

 Although he still can’t seat alone without support, his posture is much better and he mastered the “look I’m sitting… and now I’m rolling onto my side and onto my tummy!” very well.
 He loves tummy time and does mini push-ups on his arms, and seems close to be crawling.

 Mark is very playful and loves grabbing blankets, sheets, towels, sleeves and sucking on them.
 It’s like we are not feeding him or something… and boy, trust me, he does eat!
-Gone is the small 6 pounds baby we brought back from the hospital.
-Last month, at the pediatrician checkup, he was 62 centimeters tall and weighed 6.7 kilos!
+Gone is the small 6-pound baby we brought back from the hospital.
+Last month, at the pediatrician checkup, he was 62 centimetres tall and weighed 6.7 kilos!

 He is very curious and loves looking around him.
 He follows everything and everyone and even laughs at my lamest jokes.
 He smiles a lot and enjoys the attention he gets—and boy, he needs attention like a Chinese little emperor!

 However, he suddenly became very shy with other people.
 For the first three months, he loved being carried and didn’t really care who was holding him.
 Now he screams on top of his lungs each time my in-laws hold him and stops as soon as I take him back.
 It’s like pressing on an on/off button!